 The outdoors has something more to offer than just physical benefits.
 Children need to learn how to take risks without being guided by a parent or teacher.
 Outdoor play encourages children to push their boundaries.

 Their self-confidence, self esteem and decision making skills improve while navigating unknown or new situations.
 Is this big slide as scary as I think it is?
 Will I be able to climb this tree?
+It could start with something simple like a cubby house with slide.

 There was a discussion on my dad bloggers group this week about which YouTube channels are best for kids to watch, and I had to back away from the keyboard.
 I’m always at a loss how people let their kids mash YouTube for hours at a time to the point where they are “hooked” or “addicted” or “omg love that YouTuber.”
 Sure, I understand the attraction of digital pacifiers, and my kids have them, but wouldn’t you rather your kid played than watched?
 Do you want them to be a spectator or a participant?